Venues with good accessibility see more return visits

 ‘Public awareness of disability must be raised’

 The survey conducted by Euan’s guide, a disabled access review website, and Disabled Access Day found that a mammoth 96 per cent of those asked stated that they were likely or very likely to return to venues with good accessibility.
-For those who rely on such everyday aids as walk in shower enclosures, good accessibility in public venues is incredibly important to the quality of the visit.
+For those who rely on such everyday aids as walk in bath and shower enclosures, good accessibility in public venues is incredibly important to the quality of the visit.

 The survey, which consisted of findings of which 65 per cent were from disabled individuals, also found that 86 per cent of those questioned said that knowing that you can get into and around a venue influenced their decision to visit somewhere.